tahmid198/ERC-20-Token/README.md

 After deploying the contracts your new ETH balance will be reflected on Ganache.
 Ganache will always use the first address by default.

 Just like wallets can have tokens, so can smart contracts.
 We have to give our token sale contract tokens.

+Metamask will help our browser comunitcate with the blockchain because most browsers by default wont talk to the blockchain.
+Metamask will talk to web3, injecting an http provider into our browser that allows our browser to communicate with our client side that will talk to the blockchain.

+We use truffle-contract as a dependency for our client side and it will hepl use interact with contracts.
+Truffle contract will know how to use our contracts JSON files and its ABI's.

 ### Resources